moq-wg/moq-transport/draft-ietf-moq-transport.md

 Both unidirectional and bidirectional streams contain sequences of length-delimited messages.

-An endpoint that receives an unknown message type MUST close the connection.
+An endpoint that receives an unknown message type MUST close the session.

 ~~~
 MOQT Message {